 Bulwer’s Ad Monstrandum way of pointing is also convenient when you want to indicate a wider field of reference, for which the direct point with the index finger would be too narrowly focused.
 So you can use this pointing hand to indicate an area of the dramatic scene – in queste rive (on these shores) – an extended interval of time – in questo lieto e fortunato giorno (on this happy and auspicious day) – or a group of people – Muse, honor di parnasso (Muses, honour of Parnassus).
 In the Prologue, gestures connected La Musica and the audience.
 In Act I, the to-and-fro words discussed by Calcagno call forth gestures that connect musicians (the Muses have cetre sonore, sonorous lyres) and singers (sia il NOSTRO canto al VOSTRO suon concorde, may OUR song and YOUR instrumental sound meet in concord).

 But I have a minor disagreement with one detail of Calcagno’s article.
 Simple logic and the theatrical necessities of the original production with just a few singers dictate that it is the actors who are singing and the musicians who represent the muses with their instruments.
-Nostro and vostro must be this way around.
-As proof, the 1609 print calls for an ensemble suono of a 5-part violin-band, 3 theorboes, 2 harpsichords, harp, violone and small flute: presumably these represent Apollo with the 12 muses.
+Nostro and vostro must be this way around (the music editions and printed libretti are inconsistent).
+As proof, the 1609 print calls for an string-ensemble suono of a 5-part violin-band, violone, 3 theorboes and harp: presumably these represent Apollo (harp) with the 9 muses.